Jarrett Walker: Walker's planning philosophy

 Walker frames discussions about public transportation in terms of an area's geometry and how it influences a transit network's ridership and coverage (also known as the "ridership-coverage trade-off").
 He argued that an area's physical features (for example, the Bay Area's bay) significantly impact a transit network's ideal design and potential ridership.

 Walker has argued that transit agencies' focus on predictions and new technologies distracts from necessary improvements to existing transportation systems.
-However, he has also stated that when working as a consulting planner, he views his role as "only stating geometric facts", or presenting potential designs for the agency employing him to consider.
+He has also stated that when working as a consulting planner, he views his role as "only stating geometric facts", or presenting potential designs for the agency employing him to consider.
 He typically presents a variety of designs, with some more heavily focused on increasing ridership and others more centered around increasing coverage.
-In Houston, Walker proposed creating a grid of bus routes with frequent service instead of focusing on expanding physical coverage, and the city ultimately implemented his recommendations, reporting an 11% increase in ridership on weekdays and a 30% increase on weekends a year later.
+In his work with Houston METRO, Walker proposed creating a grid of bus routes with frequent service instead of focusing on expanding physical coverage, and the transit agency ultimately implemented his recommendations.
+The revisions were implemented in 2015, and led to an 11% increase in ridership on weekdays and a 30% increase on weekends a year later.

 Walker has often asserted that "frequency is freedom" – frequent transit service helps people better access their communities, and that buses are often the most affordable way to expand transit service.
-To highlight the importance of service frequency, he said that a bus frequency of 15 minutes is as useless as a car that could only leave its home every 15 minutes.
+He has observed that people who regularly travel by car often don't grasp the importance of frequency, and thus undervalue it: "It's very difficult to get motorists to understand that importance.
+I tell them to imagine a gate at the end of your driveway that only opens once every half an hour."

 In his book Human Transit, he lists seven requirements for a good public transit network: